![]() |

 To access the Jacobian for the second point, we can use Eigen block access:

-.
+The method lf::geometry::Geometry::JacobianInverseGramian computes the inverse of the JacobianInverseGramian matrix for each point in points.
 Details can be found in Lecture Document Paragraph 2.8.3.14 and the method docs.
 Similarly to Geometry::Jacobian, it also returns a horizontally stacked matrix.
-Individual matrices can be accessed using Eigen
+Individual matrices can be accessed using Eigen block.